Curriculum

 Endocrine surgery

-During this rotation, you develop and demonstrate operative expertise and proficiency in initial and re-operative endocrine problems, including preoperative considerations, perioperative management, surgical controversies, follow-up and prognosis.
+During this rotation, the fellow will develop and demonstrate operative expertise and proficiency in initial and re-operative endocrine problems, including preoperative considerations, perioperative management, surgical controversies, follow-up, and prognosis.

 Endocrinology

-You gain valuable perspective during this rotation, as you enhance your ability to recognize and logically evaluate endocrine problems of specific interest to an endocrine surgeon.
+The endocrine surgery fellow gains valuable perspective working alongside nationally recognized endocrinologists who are specialists in pituitary, adrenal, bone, thyroid, and pancreas disorders.
+This experience is designed to enhance the fellow’s ability to recognize and logically evaluate endocrine problems of specific interest to an endocrine surgeon.

 Laryngoscopy, nuclear medicine, endocrine pathology, endocrine oncology

-• Interpret technology — immunostains, RET proto-oncogene, DNA ploidy, reverse transcription-polymerase chain reaction (RT-PCR), gene profiling and implications for proteonomics
+- Interprets technology — immunostains, RET proto-oncogene, DNA ploidy, reverse transcription-polymerase chain reaction (RT-PCR), gene profiling and implications for proteomics

-• Learn and develop skills in vocal cord examination, using indirect laryngoscopy and flexible scope
+- Learns and develops skills in vocal cord examination using laryngoscopy

-• Gain experience in nuclear medicine technologies, such as Sestamibi, PET scan, metaiodobenzylguanidine (MIBG), radioactive iodine (RAI) treatments
+- Gains experience in nuclear medicine technologies, such as Sestamibi, PET scan, and radioactive iodine (RAI) treatments

 This experience includes extramural consultations, didactic lectures, one-on-one teaching of histopathology and rotations through our cytology and frozen section lab.